MaurerKrisztian/my-portfolio-astro/src/content/works/metrix/cenral-auth.md

   - Mongodb
 ---

-A microservice what manage authentication multiple projects.
+This microservice is designed to manage authentication across multiple projects, providing a unified authentication mechanism.